 Baking soda and vinegar

-These two common, non-toxic, and harmless edible items when used together strategically, are powerful to clean things, including hard water stains and toilet rings.
+When used together strategically, these two common, non-toxic, and harmless edible items are powerful for cleaning things, including hard water stains and toilet rings.

 - Pour 1 cup of ordinary white vinegar into the toilet bowl.
 Using a toilet brush, swish it around.
 Let it sit for a minute or so.

-- Sprinkle a cup of baking soda into the toilet bowl followed by 2 more cups of vinegar.
+- Sprinkle a cup of baking soda into the toilet bowl, followed by two more cups of vinegar.
 Get ready as this is going to create a fizzing action.
 Leave it be for about 10 minutes.

-- Using the toilet brush, swish some more because you want to make sure this solution reaches stains above the waterline and under the rim.
+- Using the toilet brush, swish some more because you want to ensure this solution reaches stains above the waterline and under the rim.
 Still, do not flush.

-- Let the solution sit for 30 minutes, swishing occasionally until the stains are gone.
-For any stain that remains, scrub it with the toilet brush or scrubby sponge.
+- Let the solution sit for 30 minutes, occasionally swishing until the stains are gone.
+For any remaining stain, scrub it with the toilet brush or scrubby sponge.
 Flush the toilet to rinse.

 Borax and vinegar

-Borax is a stronger, yet common, household multi-purpose cleaning product that can be used to clean hard water stains in the toilet.
+Borax is a more robust, yet common, household multi-purpose cleaning product that can be used to clean hard water stains in the toilet.
 You can find borax in the laundry aisle of most supermarkets, online or in stores like Home Depot and Lowe’s.